What is the format of the test?

 How will I receive results?

 Preliminary results will be displayed on screen after completion of the examination.
 These results may be printed, sent to an e-mail address, or both.
 Final results will be provided electronically to test administrators approximately five weeks after examination week.

-What information is included in the preliminary results?
+What information is included in the preliminary reports?

-Preliminary results include a comprehensive score, as well as scores by knowledge area or category.
-These results are considered preliminary until the key is validated by the MCCKAP Committee, which will occur within days after examination week ends.
+Preliminary reports include a comprehensive score, as well as scores by knowledge area or category.
+These results are considered preliminary until the key is validated by the MCCKAP Committee, which will occur shortly after the examination closes.
 Validation is an important step, ensuring that items with questionable performance statistics are reviewed before final scores are calculated.
 Generally, few items are affected by the key validation so the preliminary results should closely approximate the final results.